 Four portions make up the present township.
-All were purchase on I April 1865.
+All were purchased on I April 1865.
 Portion 20, owned by Jacob L. Montefiore and Thomas Hale (265 acres).
 Portions 17, 18 and 19, Robert Saddington and Charles Parbury, a total of 635 acres.
 All portions were in the parish of Wallarah.
 In 1888 this land passed into the ownership of the Wallarah Coal Co.

 D.P.
 163, declared on 5 April 1875 as the Village of Cowper was part of portion 20.
-This makes Catherine Hill Bay the oldest existing town in the City of Lake Macquarie.
+This makes Catherine Hill Bay one of the oldest existing towns in the City of Lake Macquarie.
 The subdivision forms the part of the town in front of the bay itself an around the present hotel.
 In the early 1890's a settlement developed about 4 kilometres north of the original town and close to where the mines were then situated.
 This became known as "Mine Camp".
 In December 1910 a plan was approved to develop another settlement of just over 3 acres halfway between Mine Camp and the original town.
 This was called "Middle Camp" and was part of Wallarah Coal Co's portion 18 of 190 acres.

 Charles Albert Boult was the storekeeper and became the first Post Master in 1874.
 In 1875 Robert Talbot became the keeper of a hotel, and Mr. Trevillion the keeper of another hotel in 1876.
 In 1876 Mr. Caldwell was a storekeeper.
 Ah Hee was a Chinese gardener.

 Some of the first workers at the Wallarah Mine which began in 1889 were Mr. E. Stollard, Mr. Price and Mr. W.T.
 Gillespie who was a pioneer member of the Miners Federation in the town.
 Mr. Oliver Cooper came to the town from Wallsend in 1889 as a boy of 7 years.
 His family lived in a tent, which was common in those days when mining families moved from town to town.